bourbonut/cpp-life-of-boids/README.md

  Some external packages are needed to compile and run our program : ```libgtk2.0-dev``` and ```libgl1-mesa-dev```.
 The installation of these files take a few minutes (about 5).
 Since the docker image is cleared at the beginning of a new pipeline, we had to make these installation everytime.
 Since a new pipeline is created for **every pull**, which means that the developper has to wait **5 minutes** everytime he/she pushes.
 Better not miss a semi-colon !
 We will develop what actions we decided to take in order to palliate this issue.
 Now, when a developer pushes his/her branch, the new pipeline is triggered, the code is compiled on both GCC9 and Clang10 compilers, and tests are run on both these environments.
 In a merge request process, if the pipeline has not succeeded, the request is blocked until someone pushes a commit to fix the issue.
 This workflow allows us to continuously keep a clean code, which is portable on 3 different compilers.
 All of this experience has shown us that some compilers do work that other won”t do, in which case we have to make this work explicit it in the code (most often is include problems, MSVC will automatically include some files and library needed for the project, which Clang won’t do).

+## Docker
+In order to run the builds in Continuous Integration Pipelines, docker images are needed in order to execute the commands of the pipeline.
+Namely the different stages needed are :
+- The installation of the dependencies with conan
+- The building job with various compilers
+- Executing the tests

+The first continuous integration pipelines were really time-consuming because it included downloading all the packages with conan commands.
+With the introduction of the <em> Clang </em> compiler, some of the dependencies weren't directly downloadable via conan.
+These packages needed to be downloaded as source code, and then built from source.
+This stage of building from source the missing packages is extremely long ( $\simeq$ 20 minutes) and it wasn't possible to wait this long at each pipeline.

+We decided to build new docker images, with prebuilt and installed dependencies for both compilers <em> GCC </em> and <em>Clang</em>.
+Two images were build from <em>conanio/gcc9</em> and <em>conanio/clang10</em> with our files.<br>
+It enabled us to iterate faster on our portability with other compilers.

 <a name="profiling-performance"/>